qianzhong516/freedom_travel/README.md

 User (email, password, name)

+**Side Note:**

+Please run the app via the demo link.
+If you would like to run it locally, please make sure the local environment mode is switched to production.

 # Extra features

 * I have made a NodeJS backend API service for the app and host it on https://freedom-travel-backend.herokuapp.com/.